 Commenting on the C-01 Güther Holzer, CEO of Holzer Group said: “I was one of the first people to ride it and I have to say I was very impressed.
 Together we have found that delicate balance between raw, aggressive power and breath-taking handling.
 The team has created something very special, it looks incredible, it sounds fantastic but above all, the ride is sensational.
 I’m very happy.”

 Designer Daniel Simon said: “The design process of the C-01 was a labour of love, there were many challenges, ensuring that the bike not only touches your visual senses with its timeless blend of classic appeal and modern execution, but that is safe and ergonomically sound was critical to me.
-We have worked hard to create a motorcycle with very distinctive features such as a clean main body, an extremely low side profile, a bold stance, a unique air intake, logical partline solutions and clean graphics.”Enjoy more Fast Bikes reading in the four-weekly magazine.
+We have worked hard to create a motorcycle with very distinctive features such as a clean main body, an extremely low side profile, a bold stance, a unique air intake, logical partline solutions and clean graphics.”Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.